hotaru-hspr/Mi-Notebook-Hackintosh/README.md

-# Mi NoteBook 14 - Hackintosh (tested with macOS Monterey)
+# Mi NoteBook 14 Hackintosh - MicBook

+### (Tested with macOS Monterey Version 12.7.5)

-## DISCLAIMER
+## Disclaimer

-- This README is an extremely simplified and cut-down version of the original by [Abhishek Olkha](https://github.com/itsabhishekolkha/), so I highly suggest you use the files here but follow the steps over at the [original repository.](https://github.com/itsabhishekolkha/Mi-notebook-14-Hackintosh)
+- This README is an extremely simplified and cut-down version of the original by [Abhishek Olkha](https://github.com/itsabhishekolkha/), so I highly suggest you use the files here but follow the steps over at the [original repository](https://github.com/itsabhishekolkha/Mi-notebook-14-Hackintosh)'s README.
 - Not responsible for any issues or damages caused on your device.

 ## Introduction